MrEpoch/Restaurant-page-Odin/README.md

 # Restaurant-page-Odin

-Few weeks ago i found Odin project as best learning platform for me, i took edx harvard cs50, went to the bunch of tutorials on youtube, learned on scrimba through interactive tutorials, even tried some programming games, but nothing was so good as odin project
+### Few weeks ago i found Odin project as best learning platform for me, i took edx harvard cs50, went to the bunch of tutorials on youtube, learned on scrimba through interactive tutorials, even tried some programming games, but nothing was so good as odin project

 ---
+# I believe that althrough it could be many times better, for simple practice is this enough :)

 This project was my practice of using webpack, i made my entire code in JavaScript and made few more js files in components.